 History of Art, Architecture, and Archaeology | Other Languages, Societies, and Cultures | Social and Cultural Anthropology

 Deady, Tucker, "The Interdependence of Gedi Ruins and the Giriama: A Study of Ancestral Spirits, Jinn, and the Impact of Islam" (2012).
 Independent Study Project (ISP) Collection.
-Paper 1389.
+1389.